 Saturday Morning Market

-Before heading out, I got an early start and headed on this beautiful Saturday morning to the eastern neighbourhood of Woodstock and the The Old Biscuit Mill on 375 Albert Rd.
+Before heading out, I got an early start and headed on this beautiful Saturday morning to the eastern neighborhood of Woodstock and The Old Biscuit Mill on 375 Albert Rd.
 This former biscuit factory is now the best city market in Cape Town and best visited on a Saturday morning.
-Throughout the week, you’ll find here fashion boutiques, craft and gourmet shops but the real attraction happens on Saturday (from 9am to 2pm), when local farmers from across the region put their fine produce on display and food stall galore line up to serve you anything from delicious meats, cheese, coffee to gourmet bites.
+Throughout the week, you’ll find here fashion boutiques, craft, and gourmet shops but the real attraction happens on Saturday (from 9am to 2pm), when local farmers from across the region put their fine produce on display and food stall galore line up to serve you anything from delicious meats, cheese, coffee to gourmet bites.

-It’s here that I found the best biltong throughout my travels (the South African version of American beef jerky but sooo much better) and as you can see in the video, it can get pretty lively as well.
+It’s here that I found the best biltong throughout my travels (the South African version of American beef jerky but so much better) and as you can see in the video, it can get pretty lively as well.
 A visit to the Old Biscuit Mill is a great way to start your weekend.

 Now it was finally time to hit the road and explore the wine country.
-The Western Cape is world renowned for its wine, primarily the whites of Sauvignon Blanc and Riesling.
+The Western Cape is world-renowned for its wine, primarily the whites of Sauvignon Blanc and Riesling.
 The Winelands as they are referred to are the towns of Stellenbosch and Franschhoek, along with Paarl and Somerset West.

 A day trip from Cape Town to the Winelands is a great choice not only because of the fine wines you’ll be tasting but also for the cute Dutch colonial style towns, beautiful wineries, lush valleys and the majestic setting for all of this with the mountains on every side.
 You can’t go wrong with a visit here, especially if you enjoy wine.